 Now I may have shot myself in the foot by offering a more extreme example of unloving parental behaviour in the first paragraph (and yes of course, there are even more ways a child can be damaged), but the vast majority of the people reading this article will likely have had a relatively ‘normal’ childhood — ‘normal’ in the sense that they had one or two parents who cared about them and who did their very best to convey that.
 I am not going to be parent-bashing here I promise, however I am going to be talking about unconditional love since anything less than that is actually not love at all.

 Let me explain by offering a workable definition ..

 Unconditional love is caring about the feelings of someone else without wanting anything in return.

-For most of us the childhood we received involved parental disappointment, anger or disapproval at some level from … “Oh darling, you’ve spilt your juice everywhere.
-Why can’t you be more careful?” to “Oh for goodness sake how many times do I have to tell you to be more careful?
-You are so stupid sometimes!”
-Both are felt as a micro sting (often unacknowledged but definitely wounding).
+For most of throughout childhood we received involved parental disappointment, anger or disapproval at some level, ranging from … “Oh darling, you’ve spilt your juice everywhere.
+Why can’t you be more careful?” to “Oh for goodness sake how many times do I have to tell you to be more careful, you are so stupid sometimes!”
+Both are felt as a micro-sting (often unacknowledged, but definitely wounding).